-Some years back I ran Food & Wine Tasting Tours in the area and had found places I loved and shared them with my travellers.
+Some years back I ran Food & Wine Tasting Tours in the area and found places I loved and shared them with my travellers.

-And I also would like you to know that I receive no material gain or commission from any of the businesses I mention.
+And I also would like you to know that I receive no financial gain or commission from any of the businesses I mention.
 I have spent a lot of time in Berry and these are the places I would recommend to anyone.

 So here are my must see places in Berry and the surrounding areas.